otrv4/otrv4/otrv4.md

 - the receiver has received a message and has verified the message's authenticity
 - the receiver has discarded associated message keys (TODO: is this an AND or an OR condition?)

+### Fragmentation

+Some networks may have a maximum message size that is too small to contain an encoded OTR message.
+In that event, the sender may choose to split the message into a number of fragments.
+This section describes the format of the fragments.

+OTRv4 has the same message fragmentation as OTRv3 without compatibility with version 2.
+This means that fragmentation is performed in OTRv4 in the same why as specified in OTRv3, format is the same so you will have to wait until after reassembly to finalize how to deal with a message.

+All OTRv4 clients must be able to assemble received fragments, but performing fragmentation on outgoing messages is optional.

+#### Transmitting Fragments

+If you have information about the maximum size of message you are able to send (the different IM networks have different limits), you can fragment an encoded OTR message as follows:

+  * Start with the OTR message as you would normally transmit it.
+For example, a Data M  essage would start with `?OTR:AAQD` and end with ".".
+  * Break it up into sufficiently small pieces.
+Let the number of pieces be `total`, and the pieces be piece[1],piece[2],...,piece[total].
+  * Transmit `total` OTRv4 fragmented messages with the following structure:

+    ?OTR|sender_instance|receiver_instance,index,total,piece[index],

+The message should begin with `?OTR|` and ends with `,`.

+Note that `index` and `total` are unsigned short ints (2 bytes), and each has a maximum value of 65535.
+Also, each `piece[index]` must be non-empty.
+The instance tags, `index` and `total` values may have leading zeroes.

+Note that fragments are not themselves messages that can be fragmented: you can't fragment a fragment.

+####Receiving Fragments:

+If you receive a message containing `?OTR|` (note that you'll need to check for this before_ checking for any of the other `?OTR:` markers):

+  * Parse it, extracting instance tags, `index`, `total`, and piece.
+  * Discard illegal fragment, if:
+    * the recipient's own instance tag does not match the listed receiver instance tag, and the listed receiver instance tag is not zero, should discard the message and optionally pass along a warning for the user.
+    * index is 0
+    * total is 0
+    * index bigger than total

+  * If this is the first fragment:
+    * Forget any stored fragment you may have
+    * Store piece
+    * Store index and total
+  * If this is the following fragment (same stored total and index==index+1):
+    * Append piece to stored pice.
+    * Store index and total
+  * Otherwise:
+    * Forget any stored fragment you may have
+    * Forget stored piece
+    * Forget stored index and total

+After this, if stored total is bigger than 0 stored index is equal to stored total, treat piece as the received message.

+If you receive a non-OTR message, or an unfragmented message, forget any stored value you may have (piece, total and, index).

+For example, here is a Data Message we would like to transmit over a network with an unreasonably small maximum message size:

+    ?OTR:AAQD--here-is-my-very-long-message.

+We could fragment this message into (for example) three pieces:

+    ?OTR|5a73a599|27e31597,00001,00003,?OTR:AAQD--here,
+    ?OTR|5a73a599|27e31597,00002,00003,is-my-very-long,
+    ?OTR|5a73a599|27e31597,00003,00003,-message,

 ## The protocol state machine